-If you need decodable books for your students, check out my TPT store.
+I have additional decodable texts available in my TPT store.
 These books are phonics-controlled, written around specific phonics patterns, and engaging for students!

 The Kindergarten and 1st grade sets have both book and passage formats; 2nd grade contains only passages.
 Each text comes with a complete lesson plan, as well as a reading response question for students to answer.
 Check them out below: